Arrangements of Spheres and Projective Spaces: Arrangements of Hyperplanes

 \subsection{The Salvetti Complex}

-There is a construction of a regular CW-complex, introduced by Salvetti \cite{sal1}, which models the homotopy type of the complexified complement.
-Let us first describe its cells and how they are attached.
-The $k$-cells of $Sal(\A)$ are in one-to-one correspondence with the pairs $[F, C]$, where $F$ is a codimension $k$ face of the given arrangement and $C$ is a chamber whose closure contains $F$.
-A cell labeled $[F_1, C_1]$ is contained in the boundary of another cell $[F_2, C_2]$ if and only if $F_1 \leq F_2$ in $\FA$ and $C_1, C_2$ are contained in the same chamber of (the arrangement) $\A_{F_1}$ (with the attaching maps being homeomorphisms).
+In \cite{sal1} Salvetti constructed a regular CW-complex which has the homotopy type of the complexified complement.
+The construction uses the ordering in $\FA$.
+Let $\A$ be a hyperplane arrangement in $\R^l$.
+We construct a regular $l$-complex, called the Salvetti complex and denoted by $Sal(\A)$, by first describing its cells.
+The $k$-cells, for $0\leq k\leq l$, of $Sal(\A)$ are in one-to-one correspondence with the pairs $[F, C]$, where $F$ is a codimension-$k$ face of $\A$ and $C$ is a chamber whose closure contains $F$.
+Since $Sal(\A)$ is regular all the attaching maps are homeomorphisms.
+Hence it is enough to specify the boundary of each cell.
+A cell labelled $[F_1, C_1]$ is contained in the boundary of another cell labelled $[F_2, C_2]$ if and only if $F_1 \geq F_2$ in $\FA$ and $C_1, C_2$ are contained in the same chamber of $\A_{F_1}$.
+Now we state the seminal result of Salvetti.

 \begin{theorem}[Salvetti \cite{sal1}] Let $\A$ be an arrangement of real hyperplanes and $M(\A)$ be the complement of its complexification inside $\C^l$.
-Then there is an embedding of $Sal(\A)$ into $M(\A)$ moreover there is a natural map in the other direction which is a deformation retraction.\et
+Then there is an embedding of $Sal(\A)$ into $M(\A)$.
+Moreover there is a natural map in the other direction which is a deformation retraction. \end{theorem}

+The above construction is generalized by Bj\"orner and Ziegler in \cite{bz92} where authors give a CW-complex with the homotopy type of the complement of a complex subspace arrangement.